-Field name Required action Special notes Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
-If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
+Field name Required actio Special notes Field name Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+If the server is also being accessed for attribute and full-text searches, you might want Special notes to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
 This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads. • Scope harvests on these volumes by extension: Designate which data objects must be harvested by entering those object extensions.
+Control the number of parallel data object reads: Designate the number of parallel data object reads.
+Scope harvests on these volumes by extension: Designate which data objects must be harvested by entering those object extensions.